-- Experience: Improve travel safety for everyone, and create an exceptional biking experience
+- Experience: improve travel safety for everyone, create an exceptional biking experience

 - Community: build on and support related community initiatives

 - Placemaking: enhance community identity and public spaces